bright/new-www/content/blog/ai-agents-comparison-from-ios-dev-perspective.md

 For me there are few main takeaways from this test:

-- There are much better tools available as compared to Github Copilot
+- There are much better tools available as compared to GitHub Copilot
 - Actual model used is not the most important part - see that Claude Sonnet 4.5 was used by both Copilot and Claude Code with drastically different outcomes...
 - Most of the tools are offering quite similar quality - at least in this test